Configuration of Modbus Meters

 The baudrate and parity can be modified directly in the meter via its interface.

-Other models such as the Inepro PRO380 and the Polier MTR80LMOD have a different default parity configuration:
+Other models like the Inepro PRO380 and the Polier MTR80LMOD have a different default parity configuration:

 • Parity: EVEN

-If these default values are maintained, they must be entered into the additional parameters of the meters on the Climkit online portal:
+If these default values are kept, they must be entered into the additional parameters of the meter on the Climkit online portal:

 Enter E for EVEN and N for NONE.